Last Updated on July 7, 2026

 Mauritius is the Safest Country in Africa

-The annual Global Peace Index (GPI) Report by the Institute for Economics & Peace (IEP) ranked Mauritius as the 26th most peaceful country, leading Africa for the 18th consecutive year.
-It was given a score of 1.586, calculated based on multiple indicators across three domains:
+The annual Global Peace Index (GPI) Report by the Institute for Economics & Peace (IEP) ranked Mauritius as the 18th most peaceful country, jumping 11 places from the year 2025’s rankings, which put it in position 26.
+It’s now leading Africa for the 19th consecutive year, with a score of 1.586, calculated based on multiple indicators across three domains:

-• The level of safety and security in a country.
-Here, factors such as crime rates, violent riots, potential terrorist attacks, and political stability are used to determine the level of harmony in a country.
+- The level of safety and security in a country.
+Here, factors such as crime rates, violent riots, potential terrorist attacks, and political stability are used to determine a country’s level of harmony.

-Globally, Mauritius outshines many well-established developed countries, including the United States, the United Kingdom, and France.
+Globally, Mauritius outshines many well-established developed countries, including Spain, the United Kingdom, Poland, and Germany.

 Why is Mauritius the Safest Country in Africa